probmods/probmods2/chapters/14-bayesian-data-analysis.md

 The prior predictive is a distribution over data, and gives the relative probability of different *observable* outcomes before we have seen any data.
 + The *posterior predictive distribution* tells us what data to expect, given the same model we started with, but with beliefs that have been updated by the observed data.
 The posterior predictive is a distribution over data, and gives the relative probability of different observable outcomes, after some data has been seen.

-Loosely speaking, *predictive* distributions are in "data space" and *parameter* distributions are in "latent space".
+Loosely speaking, *predictive* distributions are in "data space" and *parameter* distributions are in "latent parameter space".

 ## A simple illustration